 Burton Blatt Papers presented by Syracuse University Archives

-The archival Collections and Personal Papers of Burton Blatt cover the professional portion of Blatt's life as teacher, administrator and advocate for the disabled, but also shed light into Blatt as an individual.
+The archival Collections and Personal Papers of Burton Blatt cover the professional portion of Blatt’s life as teacher, administrator and advocate for the disabled, but also shed light into Blatt as an individual.
 The collection consists of 127 boxes – approximately 50 cubic feet.
-Researchers interested in the Burton Blatt Papers should mention the collection's Accession Number (4281) when contacting the Syracuse University Archives.
+Researchers interested in the Burton Blatt Papers should mention the collection’s Accession Number (4281) when contacting the Syracuse University Archives.
 Please note that the collection is housed off-site and advance notice is required to allow time to have the materials brought to the Reading Room.
-Read More: Burton Blatt
+Burton Blatt: An inventory of his papers at the Syracuse University Archives

 Videos about Burton Blatt